 I’ve been writing online for a long time.
 A long time—I started using stock message boards in middle school and launched my first finance blog in high school.
-Most of my best writing has appeared on Medium.
-The highlights:
+Highlights from Medium:

 Peak California: 93k readers, #1 on Hacker News, posted on TechMeme.
 This piece argues that expensive real estate in the Bay Area benefits big, cash flow-positive tech companies over cash-poor startups.

 The 30-Year Mortgage is an Intrinsically Toxic Product: #1 on Hacker News, this piece argues that buying a home is a bad personal finance decision—doubling down on the local job market—and as a side effect, it distorts the global yield curve.

 The Slow-Motion Trainwreck Facing the Meal-Kit Industry: #1 on Hacker News.
 The core thesis here is that Blue Apron’s funding validated the market, prompting competitors to show up and go after their customers—which raised customer acquisition costs and churn, collapsing the CAC/LTV calculation that the business was predicated on.
 Blue Apron went public four months later and has since lost 98% of its value.